dfinity/motoko/doc/README.md

 This uses a small ./docusaurus project to build a reduced web site locally, opening it your browser.
 It should be a subset of the full portal documentation, complete with live code blocks.

-In order to preview the real documentation, open a PR https://github.com/dfinity/portal, edit the git "submodule"for Motoko to point at the PR branch and wait for CI to produce a build or follow the instructions to produce one locally.
+In order to preview the real portal documentation, open a PR https://github.com/dfinity/portal, edit the git "submodule"for Motoko to point at the PR branch and wait for CI to produce a build or follow the instructions to produce one locally.

-# Support interpreter in documentation
+# Support the moc interpreter in documentation

 We wrap Docusaurus's module `CodeBlock/Content/String` to process Motoko code blocks with interpreter.
 To enable this feature, add the following flags for code blocks: